Eastbourne: Birthplace

 In 2021, Eastbourne had residents from a range of birthplaces, with 82.4% born in England (down from 85.2% in 2011 census).
-Other notable groups of people include Poland (1.5%), Scotland (1.3%), Portugal (1.1%), other EU countries (1.2%) that joined since 2001 to 2011.
+Other notable groups of people include Poland (1.5%), Scotland (1.3%), Portugal (1.1%) and other EU countries (1.2%) that joined between 2001 to 2011.

 The 2001 UK Census indicated that the largest non-white ethnic group at the time was Chinese.
 Studies conducted by the local council in 2008 reflected growth in new residents from Eastern Europe, particularly Poland.

 Unemployment in Eastbourne was below the national average in 2013 figures, at 4.1% compared to 4.4% for England and Wales.
 The percentage of economically active people increased between 2001 and 2011.
 There has also been an upward trend in recent years, in the number of people with higher education qualifications.

 Economy

 With a population of more than 100,000 people, Eastbourne has been a fast-growing town in the past few years, relative to the rest of the UK.
 Development around Eastbourne's Sovereign Harbour, Britain's largest composite marina, has created more than 3,000 new homes and an innovation centre for small businesses.

-Eastbourne is home to companies in a wide range of industries.
+The town is home to companies in a wide range of industries.
 Eastbourne's Chamber of Commerce has more than 500 members and holds many networking events to facilitate local business links.

 In 2008, Eastbourne was judged to have low productivity, in a national assessment by the National Audit Office.
 Productivity, measured by gross value added per employee, was recorded as £31,390 per year.
 This compared unfavourably with the South East overall, where GVA was £40,460 per employee per year.
 A possible explanation for this is that a high proportion of workers are in sectors which have relatively low productivity and wages.

 In recent years, five areas within Eastbourne have regularly featured in the most economically deprived 10% in all of England.
 Measured as Lower Layer Super Output Areas (LSOAs), two areas within Devonshire ward, two areas within Hampden Park, and one area within Langney, are all among the most deprived LSOAs in the country.
 Three quarters of LSOAs in the town (45 LSOAs or 76%) had a worse ranking for deprivation in 2010 than in 2007.